- 10YFP Sustainable Tourism Programme

 Member Observatories of the INSTO Network

-Since the establishment in 2004, a total of sixteen UNWTO Observatories were established: eight in China, one in Greece, one in Mexico, one in Brazil and three in Indonesia.
+Since the establishment in 2004, a total of sixteen UNWTO Observatories were established: eight in China, one in Greece, one in Mexico, one in Brazil, three in Indonesia one in Croatia and one in the USA.
 The Observatories in China are managed by a Monitoring Centre based in Sun Yat-sen University in Guangzhou.
 Established by the University of the Aegean in collaboration with UNWTO and with the support of the Ministry of Tourism of Greece, the first Sustainable Tourism Observatory in Europe opened in the Aegan Islands, the main archipelago of Greece, in early 2013, under the auspices of UNWTO.
 The Tourism Observatory of Guanajuato State, created in 2008, became a member of INSTO in August 2015, and the Tourism and Events Observatory of the City of São Paulo, a member since May 2016.
 Indonesia has established three Observatories in September 2016.
 The Croatian Sustainable Tourism Observatory, became member in October 2016, and our latest addition comes from the University of South Florida's Patel College of Global Sustainability in December 2016.

 Eight observatories under the auspices of UNWTO are currently in operation in China.
 They are all managed by a Monitoring Centre based in Sun Yat-sen University in Guangzhou:

-A UNESCO World Heritage site and one of China’s major tourist destinations, Huangshan is a mountain range in the eastern province of Anhui, famous for its unique granite peak scenery.
-Established in 2011, the Huangshan GOST focuses on environmental and cultural heritage protection.
+A UNESCO World Heritage site and one of China’s major tourist destinations, Huangshan is a mountain range in the southern province of Anhui, famous for its unique granite peak scenery.
+Two ancient villages included in the monitoring area are Xidi and Hongcun, which are located in Yi county, Huangshan City, also in the southern province of Anhui, which were also listed into the directory of the UNESCO World Heritage Site.
+These two villages are vivid illustrations of a type of human settlement created during a feudal period and based on a prosperous trading economy.
+The observatory monitoring these sites focuses especailly on environmental and cultural heritage protection.

 In 2011, the third GOST in China under the auspices of UNWTO was established at the entrance of the National Park of Zhangjiajie in the Hunan province.
 The park is the first national forest park in China, receiving up to 40 000 visitors a day during high season.
 Tourism is the main sector in the area, and the focus of the Zhangjiajie GOST is tourism for regional development.